deepin-community/svt-av1/Docs/Parameters.md

-so -lp 4 with --pin 1 would restrict the encoder to work on cpu0-3 and reduce the resource allocation to only what's needed to using 4 cores. --lp 4 with --pin 1, would reduce the allocation to what's needed for 4 cores but not restrict the encoder to run on cpu 0-3, in this case the encoder might end up using more than 4 cores due to the multi-threading nature of the encoder, but would at least allow for more multiple -lp4 encodes to run on the same machine without them being all restricted to run on cpu 0-3 or overflow the memory usage.
+so -lp 4 with --pin 1 would restrict the encoder to work on cpu0-3 and reduce the resource allocation to only what's needed to using 4 cores. --lp 4 with --pin 0, would reduce the allocation to what's needed for 4 cores but not restrict the encoder to run on cpu 0-3, in this case the encoder might end up using more than 4 cores due to the multi-threading nature of the encoder, but would at least allow for more multiple -lp4 encodes to run on the same machine without them being all restricted to run on cpu 0-3 or overflow the memory usage.

+When we have --pin 0, --lp behaves similarly to a parallelization level, which higher values having higher level of parallelism, not necessarily constrained to a number of logical processors.
+To set cpu affinity beyond the first --lp cores, a cpu affinity utility such as taskset or numactl to control could be used to pin execution to desired threads.

+Example:

+taskset --cpu-list 0-3  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input1.y4m -b svt_1.bin  --lp 4
+taskset --cpu-list 4-7  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input2.y4m -b svt_2.bin  --lp 4

+This example will ensure that the first encode will run on the first 4 cores and the second encode will run on the second 4 cores.
+In this example, If CPU utilization is not saturated for --lp 4 for these cores, higher levels of --lp could be employed for a memory usage increase

 Example: 72 core machine: